 I have been working in private practice in London, as a counsellor and a Jungian psychotherapist, for more than 30 years.
-I am a member of the UK Council for Psychotherapy.
+I am a member of the College of Psychoanalysts-UK.

 I was a political activist during my 20s, involved in community and trade union action, the men’s movement and sexual politics, and ‘radical’ group psychotherapy.
 In my 30s, I worked with school refusers in north London.